10 Best Trail Runs on Oʻahu, Hawaiʻi

 On account of the mud, overgrowth, and steepness on even the best trails around Oʻahu, trail running can be pretty challenging in Hawaiʻi when compared to places on the U.S. mainland.

-That being said, these are the best trail runs on Oʻahu in terms of effort-to-reward, regarding minimal overgrowth and the views.
+That said, there are amazing trails to run on all sides of the island, but this list below consists of the best trail runs on Oʻahu in terms of effort-to-reward, regarding minimal overgrowth and great views!

-Know that any of these hikes listed below may be very steep, or even too steep, to run the entire trail.
-However, there are great sections to run on all of them, whether up or downhill.
+If you aren’t familiar with any of these hikes, know that many of the ones listed below are very steep—even too steep to run the entire trail—but there are great sections to run on all of them, whether up or downhill.

 Best Road-to-Trail Running Shoes

-Oʻahu is a perfect example of a place where you need the best of both a road and trail shoe.
-The Mokulēʻia Trail, listed below, is a perfect example.
+Oʻahu is a perfect example of a place where you need the best of both a road and trail shoe, especially on Mokulēʻia Trail listed below.

 10 Best Trail Runs on Oʻahu